If you are in crisis: Call or text 9-8-8 for the 9-8-8 Suicide Crisis Helpline (Free, 24/7, Confidential across Canada).

 Start the Conversation

-If counselling support for family lawyers feels relevant to what you are carrying, the next step is a private conversation with Karine about fit, format, and what support can look like.
+If therapy during family law & separation feels relevant to what you are carrying, the next step is a private conversation with Karine about fit, format, and what support can look like.